ahadjixenofontos/pres-data-intersections/PITCHME.md

 @title[5.
 Lots of ways to learn about tools]

+### Science is not only about the tools.

 Note:
-The emphasis I think can be justified.
-Learning tools is something that you can do through a MOOC, and through participating in Kaggle competitions.
-Learning how to problem solve like a scientist, meaning questioning every step that you take and every number that you come up with, is perhaps harder to learn online.
+It seems unreal that I even feel the need to make this statement, but after thinking about it for a while I think that emphasis on tools can be justified.
+Learning how to use a tool is something that you can something you can teach yourself through a MOOC, or through participating in Kaggle competitions.
+Whereas learning how to problem solve like a scientist, meaning questioning every step that you take and every number that you come up with, is perhaps more difficult to learn online.

 As Director of Engagement for CCS, I meet a lot of people, most of whom are in some way related to data science.
 The only ones I've seen who have both the tools and the science are those who've gone through a PhD, or worked in the R&D department of a company.
 Either way, we are talking about researchers, not hackers and not software engineers.